RECOVERY AFTER A MARATHON/ULTRAMARATHON

 After a 5 to 7 day window (even longer if you are doing 100 milers and the like) you can start with very easy 20 to 30 min runs but feel it out and don't push yourself now.
 If you aren't ready, listen to your body and back off.
 You are still more prone to injury so no sprints, intervals or heavy hill work etc.

 If you feel super heavy and slow give yourself longer.

 Once you are over that phase you can start building again slowly to get back to your normal mileage (according to your new race goal)

 Remember too you may have the blues or even depression after a race especially long ultramarathons.
 I would often come home and hide in my room, feeling very depressed, sad and lost and wondering what its all about.
 I now know this is normal and its my body's way of telling me you need recovery don't do too much and take time out.
 Don't panic this too will pass.
 Don't do anything rash in this phase as you are not in your normal mental state, You may have depleted (especially during ultras) all your happy hormones and your body needs to rebuild them.
 This is just a hard phase you will get through it.

 Running an ultra or a marathon is not for the faint hearted.
 It takes dedication and discipline prior and a sensible attitude to recovery afterwards if you don't want to do yourself a permanent or serious injury or damage.

 The marathon is a rewarding and challenging event.
-But the hard work continues long after you cross the finish line to maximize your recovery, return to running, and hopefully run another personal best at your next race!
+But the hard work continues long after you cross the finish line to maximise your recovery, return to running, and hopefully run another personal best at your next race!

-If you want to take your running to the next leve, get faster, stronger or run longer without burnout and injuries come join our international tribe of runners and get access to our programmes and expertise.
+If you want to take your running to the next level, get faster, stronger or run longer without burnout and injuries come join our international tribe of runners and get access to our programmes and expertise.

 Go to www.runninghotcoaching.com/inf... to find out more